pingiun/hask/docs/source/overview.rst

 Monadic error handling (of Python functions)
 --------------------------------------------

-If you want to use `~hask.Data.Maybe.Maybe`:class: and `~hask.Data.Either.Either`:class: to handle errors raised by Python functions defined outside Hask, you can use the decorators ``in_maybe`` and ``in_either`` to create functions that call the original function and return the result wrapped inside a Maybe or Either value.
+If you want to use `~hask3.Data.Maybe.Maybe`:class: and `~hask3.Data.Either.Either`:class: to handle errors raised by Python functions defined outside Hask, you can use the decorators ``in_maybe`` and ``in_either`` to create functions that call the original function and return the result wrapped inside a Maybe or Either value.